giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 ### Amplifier's constructor

-We tweak the simple offer's constructor to take into account the additional gas requirement of the amplifier's logic, which now requires retracting the second offer each time an offer is taken.
+We modify the simple offer's constructor to take into account the additional gas requirement of the amplifier's logic, which now requires retracting the second offer each time an offer is taken.
 We also chose here to specialize our maker contract to a particular choice of `BASE`, `STABLE1` and `STABLE2` tokens.

 We also show how to use a simple %%router|router%% in order to use deployer's account as %%reserve|reserve%%.